NYC FISP 8 and 9th Cycles

-The filing dates for the 8th Cycle of FISP are here:
+The filing dates for the 8th and 9th Cycles of FISP are here:

-The DOB charges a filing fee of $265 per report, with an additional $100 for filing a corrected or updated report.
+The DOB charges a filing fee of $265 for the initial report, with an additional $100 for filing an amended or subsequent report.
 Time extensions (FISP1 form) for repairs cost $135 per 90-day extension.

-Failure to file incurs a penalty of $1,000 per year.
-Filing late not only triggers this penalty, but adds $250 per month in late fees.
+Failure to file an initial report incurs a civil penalty of $250 per month and $1,000 per year.
+Filing late not only triggers this penalty, but adds in late fees.
 Failure to correct unsafe conditions costs $1,000 per month in penalties— prorated daily—until the conditions are fixed.

 The deadlines for completing repairs from the previous sub-cycles are coming up, so many owners, who were tempted to put off SWARMP work until later, will find themselves scrambling or face the consequences of their building being re-categorized as Unsafe.
 It makes sense, therefore, for building owners and property managers to begin work on these repairs sooner rather than later.